intel/scikit-learn-intelex/doc/sources/oneapi_gpu.rst

 For compatibility reasons, algorithms in Intel(R) Extension for Scikit-learn* may be offloaded to the device using :code:`daal4py.oneapi.sycl_context`.
-It is recommended to use the ways described above for device offloading instead of using :code:`sycl_context`.
+However, it is recommended to use one of the options described above for device offloading instead of using :code:`sycl_context`.

 Example